 The irrational view or definition of “hate speech” is speech that offends me by contradicting my beliefs about what is good or right - things ethical.
 Some of those who take the label “liberal” in the U.S. are the primary people advocating the new and irrational definition of “hate speech”.
 These folks have a basic world view that is rooted in ethical or truth relativism.

 Unfortunately, truth relativism is leading people to reject any and all standards other than their own views.
-In other words, they don’t care what a dictionary says (an objective standard), or worse, they will publish a new dictionary which will put forth the definitions they want instead of definitions’ rooted in reason and experience.
+In other words, they don’t care what a dictionary says (an objective standard) or the law says (an objective standard), or worse, they will publish a new dictionary which will put forth the definitions THEY want instead of definitions’ rooted in reason and experience.
 In short, ethical relativists (or ERs) believe there is no higher standard to judge the rightness or wrongness of human morality other than the individual human being.

 Now, in practice, they group together just like other birds of a feather, and they do collectively start to believe and advocate certain ethical positions.
 The key belief they are advocating in regard to free speech is as follows:

 Premise 1: There is no transcendent or higher ethical framework given to humankind by a Creator;

 Premise 2: Since premise 1 is true, each individual human being can decide for themselves the morals they like and that works for them;